chef/chef-web-docs/chef_master/source/resource_chef_handler.rst

      action :enable
    end

-For example, a handler for Growl needs to be enabled at the beginning of the chef-client run:
+For example, a handler for Growl needs to be enabled at the beginning of the Chef Infra Client run:

 .. code-block:: ruby